g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 Discerning whether an application operates appropriately entails engaging with it to test all conceivable functionalities.
 Therefore, this incorporates ensuring that the UI updates correctly, checking realistic interactions among its components and determining if such works as intended and also verifying that it works alongside any associated backend features.

 Once you have validated that indeed it is functional, it will now be prepared for production.
 The process involves making the output of the build more efficient in size and speed.
 Hence by using the `trunk build` command optimized structures are generated that are fit for utilization.
 To deploy it, you must upload the files produced in the `dist` directory (which is created by `trunk build`) to your web host.
 This can be done through transferring files to a web server, configuring a [CDN](https://aws.amazon.com/what-is/cdn/#:~:), or executing deployment on platforms such as [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).

+## Step-by-step guide on how to run and build a Yew application
+Here a step-by-step guide on how to run and build a Yew application:

 ## What Yew Can Do